 Emotional Freedom Technique

-Neurofeedback will allow you to see your brain on a computer.
-During this time, the claim is that you can alter brain rhythms through continuous feedback.
+Neurofeedback – also known as EEG biofeedback therapy – uses technological advances to collect information about the brain, specifically through reading brain waves.
 While it has been used previously for victims of PTSD, it is just now making its way into a few rehabilitation centers.
-There are also some psychological clinics that are adopting the practice.
+Some psychological clinics are adopting the practice, as well.

 Medication-assisted treatment has become a popular form of treatment for substance abuse disorders, especially for those who suffer from opioid addictions.
 In a nutshell, MAT is the use of addiction medications, such as Suboxone and Methadone, in conjunction with therapeutic services.

 Regular meditation is an effective way to reduce the chances of relapse.
-In fact, neuroscientists have discovered that after five 20-minute sessions of meditation, there was an increase in the blood flow to critical parts of the brain.
+Neuroscientists have discovered that after five 20-minute sessions of meditation, there was an increase in the blood flow to critical parts of the brain.
 This is said to have power over self-control.

-Relying on a program such as meditation alone will not keep you sober.
-You are not meant to walk the journey of recovery alone, but instead, surround yourself with others who understand your thoughts.
+Combining meditation with a formal addiction treatment program can greatly benefit your recovery.
 Attending daily meetings, especially in early sobriety, as well as consulting with an experienced sponsor, are critical parts of a successful recovery program.